aparkgh/zerowire/README.md

 [^1]: USB-C is reversible, supports higher USB versions and power delivery, offers greater durability, and enables faster data transfer.
 While USB-C boards are generally more expensive than Micro USB, the cost difference is negligible and justified by the enhanced feature set.
 [^2]: Bluetooth pairing is slightly more power-efficient and doesn’t require a dongle, and it also operates on the 2.4GHz frequency.
 However, using 2.4GHz RF (proprietary wireless) offers significantly lower latency (typically reduced from 100–200 ms to around 1 ms), a longer connection range, and simpler pairing for dedicated use cases.
+[^3]: Nylon PA12 offers much better structural integrity and is significantly lighter than PLA, making it ideal for strong, lightweight parts.
+It’s more expensive, but the durability and performance easily justify the price difference for serious builds.
-[^3]: Pixart's PAW3395DM-T6QU has 26,000 max DPI/CPI, a 650 IPS max tracking speed, and 50G of max accleration.
+[^4]: Pixart's PAW3395DM-T6QU has 26,000 max DPI/CPI, a 650 IPS max tracking speed, and 50G of max accleration.
 This falls slightly behind the compared to Razer's Focus Pro 30K, which sports a 30,000 max DPI/CPI, a 750IPS max tracking speed, and 60G of max acceleration, with the addition of supporting [Smart Tracking](https://www.razer.com/au-en/razer-focus-plus-sensor#:~:text=With%20Smart%20Tracking%2C%20the%20Razer,%E2%80%94and%20accuracy%E2%80%94remains%20consistent.) and [Asymmetric Cut-Off](https://www.razer.com/au-en/razer-focus-plus-sensor#:~:text=On%20top%20of%20the%20sensor's,your%20mouse%20touches%20the%20surface.).